thunderbird/webext-docs/windows.rst

 .. api-section-annotation-hack::

-The type of window this is.
+The type of a window.
 Under some circumstances a Window may not be assigned a type property.

 .. api-header::
    :label: `string`